toidiu/toidiu.github.io/content/resume_detail/life_working_on_miata.md

 #### metrics
+- car was at 60k miles
-- $200 in tools and $200 in parts
+- $200 in tools(reusable) and $200 in parts
-- 5 days of work
+- took 5 days of work
+- changed parts
+  - timing belt
+  - radiator fluid
-- changed serpentine belts, timing belt 60k, radiator fluid, water pump
+  - water pump
+  - serpentine belts
+  - enginer gasket
+  - shifter oil
+- asked for help with 1 portion (turning the crankshaft bolt)

 #### S
 My first car was a mazda miata.
 I got it at 30K miles and at 60K it needed a timing belt changed.